How to see what is running on your Mac

 Check the Dock

-If your Dock is in view, look at the right side after the vertical line separator.
-You will see apps marked with a dot underneath.
+If your Dock is in view, look for the apps marked with a dot underneath.
 Those are the applications that are currently running.
 If the Dock is not in view, move your mouse to the bottom of the screen or wherever you keep the Dock until it slides out.

 Use the App Switcher to show open apps